mysociety/theyworkforyou/INSTALL.md

 ## System Requirements

-* Perl 5.8.1
+* Perl >= 5.8.1

-* PHP 5.4
+* PHP >= 7.0

     PHP must be configured with curl, using the `--with-curl` option.

-* Apache 1.3.28 or 2.2.23
+* Apache >= 2.4.25

+    You may be able to use earlier versions, but some of the examples now use 2.4 syntax.

-* MySQL 4.1 or 5.0
+* MySQL >=5.6 or MariaDB >=10.1

-    Note: it is possible to make the code with 4.0 versions of MySQL, but you have to do some mucking around with character sets.
+    It may be possible to use earlier versions, but no longger supported.

-* Xapian
+* Xapian >=1.4.18

-    You should be able to run the site without installing Xapian (the search engine, see below), but the site might error; if this happens to you, contact us so we can make it optional better.
+    Although you should be able to run the site without installing Xapian (the search engine, see below) the site will error in places.
+If this is a problem for you, please open an issue or send us a PR.

     If you do have Xapian installed, you'll need to make sure PHP includes the Xapian extension by adding extension=xapian.so to your php.ini file.

 * [Composer](https://getcomposer.org/)